Cache and retrieve structured LLM extractions with CortexDB and Instructor.

 return cached

-# 2. Recall similar past classifications for few-shot context
+# 2. Recall a similar past classification for few-shot context

 cortex,